uidaholib/digital-collections-docs/content/collections/06-publish.md

 Do not hesitate to reach out for help debugging issues!

+{% include alert.html text="Please note, when creating a new collection, it will NOT be in the central search index until final publishing.
+In the meantime, it will use the static Lunr search." color="info" %}

 ## Publish

 Once the collection is ready, submit it to the CDIL team via the [Collection Update Form](https://forms.office.com/r/8S0dZ8viDJ).